What is Home Assistant? Smart Home App Overview

 At first glance, sending notifications via notify seems a pretty attractive solution.
 It is indeed very convenient to receive instant notifications about events occurring in your home or office via push notifications or messages in popular chatting apps.
 But there is a snag.
 Most of these integrations require complex and time-consuming configuration - for example, creating a chatbot through the API and adding special code to the HA configuration file.

 However, we have good news for you!
 There is a simple solution - Notify.Events.
-The service collects all notifications from Home Assistant in real time and sends them to a recipient convenient for you - choose any of 40+ instant messengers, push notifications, SMS, and even voice calls.
+The service collects all notifications from Home Assistant in real time and sends them to a convenient for you recipient - choose any of 50+ chatting apps, push notifications, SMS, and even voice calls.
 For example, you can receive notifications from Home Assistant in Telegram, Viber, Slack, and Discord, as well as Home Assistant SMS notifications, etc.

 In conjunction with Home Assistant, Notify.Events notifies you about the events in your home ASAP.
 A leak in the bathroom, excess CO level or suspicious movement near your door - you will be the first to know about it and can react quickly right from the chat.